vanHeemstraSystems/threejs-collada-gltf/containers/app/threejs/README.md

 **NOTE**: What regular people call shapes are called a "mesh" in 3D-land, so we'll use that word from now on.
 A **mesh** is a combination of a **geometry** and a **material**, just like your table: it has a geometry (e.g. rectangle or oval) and a material (e.g. wood or glass).

+Three.js offers many [geometries](https://threejs.org/docs/index.html?q=geometry) and [materials](https://threejs.org/docs/index.html?q=material) you can experiment with, and each variant can take several unique properties.

 The default MeshNormalMaterial is useful for debugging, but most of the time you’ll want to specify something else, such as MeshStandardMaterial:

 ```